Our Teacher Application period for DNA Day 2017 will be from February 1 – March 31.

 All classroom activities were developed by UNC DNA Day ambassadors for high school students.
 Please visit our modules page for more information about each activity.

-Based on ambassador availability we will do our best to accomodate as many classrooms as possible for NC DNA Day 2012.
+Based on ambassador availability, we will do our best to accommodate as many classrooms as possible for NC DNA Day 2017.
 If your classroom is selected, you will be matched with a scientist from an NC research institution (UNC, Duke, NC State, Wake Forest, NIEHS, UNC Charlotte, or others).
-Matching will occur in mid-March.
-You will coordinate with your scientist ambassador to schedule a visit to your school on or around April 25, 2013.
-During the visit, the ambassador will teach an interactive and engaging module on an aspect of genetics and biotechnology (see module page for more details).
+Matching occurs in mid-March.
+You will coordinate with your scientist ambassador to schedule a visit to your school on or around April 25, 2017.
+During the visit, the ambassador will teach an interactive and engaging module on an aspect of genetics and biotechnology (see modules page for more details).
 In addition, the ambassador will talk with your students about his or her own research and about exciting careers in biotechnology!
-Please plan to be present during the presentation, as we ask all of our participating teachers to complete a short evaluation of their experience that we use to make NC DNA Day even better!
-Thanks for your interest and we hope to see you on DNA Day!
+Please plan to be present during the presentation, as we ask all of our participating teachers to complete a short evaluation of their experience that we use to make NC DNA Day even better.
+Thanks for your interest, and we hope to see you on DNA Day!

 “The presentation was fantastic, and my students thoroughly enjoyed themselves and were motivated and engaged!”